 - Hiking boots are preferable for forest bird-watching

-- For those great pictures a camera with good zoom or telephoto lens is needed
+- A camera with good zoom or telephoto lens is needed

-A birding in Uganda safari will offer you a wonderful serenity as you tick off the bird species off your bucket list.
-We at Wave Expeditions will tailor make a suitable birding safari to suit your taste and predilection and make it a memorable safari of an era.
+We at Wave Expeditions will tailor make a birding safari to suit your taste and anticipation and make it a memorable safari.

 What to expect while on your Bird Watching safari

-You can certainly expect to record over 500 species of birds over a period of a few weeks as your ace and appreciate Uganda’s beautiful fluffy population.
+You can certainly expect to see over 500 species of birds in a period of a week as your ace and appreciate Uganda’s beautiful fluffy numbers.

 Important Birding Spots in Uganda

-The Mabamba Wetland area is famous for harbouring the rare Shoe billed stork and was recently acknowledged as an International conservation area.
+The Mabamba Wetland area is famous habitat of the rare Shoe billed stork and was recently listed as an International Birding area.